wanghaisheng/hands-on-chinese-learning/new.md

     female: 38.8 years (2018 est.)

-    country comparison to the world: [64]
+    country comparison to the world: 64

-    [Population growth rate]: The average annual percent change in the population, resulting from a surplus (or deficit) of births over deaths and the balance of migrants entering and leaving a country.
+    Population growth rate: The average annual percent change in the population, resulting from a surplus (or deficit) of births over deaths and the balance of migrants entering and leaving a country.
 The rate may be positive or negative.
 The growth rate is a factor in determining how great a burden would be imposed on a country by the changing needs of its people for infrastructure (e.g., schools, hospitals, housing, roads), resources (e.g., food, water, electricity), and jobs.
-Rapid population growth can be seen as . . . [more]
+Rapid population growth can be seen as . . . more

     0.37% (2018 est.)

-    country comparison to the world: [165]
+    country comparison to the world: 165

-    [Birth rate]:
+    Birth rate:

     12.1 births/1,000 population (2018 est.)

-    country comparison to the world: [161]
+    country comparison to the world: 161

-    [Death rate]:
+    Death rate:

     8 deaths/1,000 population (2018 est.)

-    country comparison to the world: [89]
+    country comparison to the world: 89

-    [Net migration rate]:
+    Net migration rate:

     \-0.4 migrant(s)/1,000 population (2017 est.)

-    country comparison to the world: [119]
+    country comparison to the world: 119

-    [Population distribution]:
+    Population distribution:

     overwhelming majority of the population is found in the eastern half of the country; the west, with its vast mountainous and desert areas, remains sparsely populated; though ranked first in the world in total population, overall density is less than that of many other countries in Asia and Europe; high population density is found along the Yangtze and Yellow River valleys, the Xi Jiang River delta, the Sichuan Basin (around Chengdu), in and around Beijing, and the industrial area around Shenyang

-    [Urbanization]:
+    Urbanization:

     urban population: 59.2% of total population (2018)